Tables in databases look exactly the way you would imagine a normal table – they have columns and rows.

 name there are names of students, in the column

-graduation_year there are years of their graduation, etc.
+graduation_year there is the year of their graduation, etc.

 Each row corresponds to exactly one student.